hpgavin/multivarious/README.md

     TextEdit ~/.zprofile   # macOS
     pico ~/.profile        # linux
     ```
-    If you saved multivarious to the Code directory on your Desktop, copy one or two of the following three lines below and paste it into your profile. <br>
+    If you saved multivarious to the Code directory on your Desktop, copy one or two of the following four lines below and paste it into your profile. <br>
     ```bash
     $env:PYTHONPATH="$env:PYTHONPATH;C:\Users\my_user_name\Desktop\Code\multivarious/" # Windows
     PYTHONPATH="$PYTHONPATH:/Users/my_user_name/Desktop/Code/multivarious/" # macOS